 Browser wars – Safari and Firefox already have integrated tracking protection, meaning they actively block tracking code from doing much of what it’s intended for.
-Google, feeling pressure to keep market share with their Chrome browser, is moving to the same.
+Google, feeling pressure to keep market share with their Chrome browser, is moving to the same … but not until 2023.

 FLoC – Short for “Federated Learning of Cohorts“, this is Google’s proposed solution in response to the move towards cookieless browsers.
 It has been met with some skepticism in the marketing community and is something to keep an eye on.